Homemade Honey Roasted Peanut Butter

 Ingredients

-- 1 and 1/2 cups honey roasted peanuts (we like Planters or Trader Joe’s brand)
+• 1 and 1/2 cups honey roasted peanuts

 Instructions

-- Pour peanuts into your food processor and pulse/process until the peanuts go from whole to coarsely chopped to crumbly to finely ground.
-If they aren’t coming together easily, add up to 1 Tablespoon of oil such as canola oil, peanut oil, or vegetable oil.
+1. Pulse/process the honey roasted peanuts in a food processor until they go from whole to coarsely chopped to crumbly to finely ground.
+If the peanuts aren’t grinding down easily, add up to 1 Tablespoon of oil such as canola oil, peanut oil, or vegetable oil.
 Process again until you have a thick and smooth peanut butter.
 (Feel free to leave a few chunks or even stir in a handful of chopped honey roasted peanuts.)

 Notes